 The Design Process

-Architect Paul Winslow brought together a group of fifth and sixth graders and asked them one important question: “What kind of experience do you want to have at the Challenger Space Center?”
+Architect Paul Winslow brought together a group of fifth graders and asked them one important question: “What kind of experience do you want to have at the Challenger Space Center?”
 This creative focus group spent a day talking about the look and feel of the building; how it would function and what the experience would entail.

 It is because of these innovative youngsters that the Challenger Space Center features assets such as the interior glass elevator (“We want to feel like we’re going up in space!), as well as significant amounts of color, light and glass (“if we’re going into space, we want to feel like we’re someplace that’s really high tech!”)
 The designers of this unique facility, one of only a few stand-alone Challenger Centers in the world, have used subtle space metaphors to subliminally remind visitors that they are visiting a place like no other on planet Earth.